• Skip to primary navigation

 • Act where the need for action is identified.

 • Report the steps they are taking and the progress they are making.
 This information doesn’t need to be included in annual reports.
-Companies may choose to do this on their websites or in their promotional material.
+Companies may do this on their websites or in their promotional material.

 What lessons can we learn from these leading companies to make gender equality a priority in the corporate world?